The word permaculture derives from ‘permanent’ and ‘agriculture.’ It describes a sustainable, ethical, and environmentally-friendly farming method.

 At its heart, permaculture is a sustainable farming method.
 It could offer a permanent solution to many of the planet’s problems.

 As the Earth’s population has skyrocketed, its ability to sustain life has diminished.
 Increasing demand for food has driven the need for intensive farming techniques that have extensively damaged local ecosystems.

 Many areas suffer from frequent droughts, and poor soil quality has become a global issue.
 Meanwhile, we continue to destroy forests to create farmland in a desperate bid to feed the ever-hungry human race.

 Deforestation is a significant problem for two reasons.
 Firstly, it decreases biodiversity as many species of plants and animals lose their homes.

 Secondly, it contributes to rising carbon dioxide levels.
-Since trees play a crucial role in capturing this greenhouse gas from the atmosphere, losing them adds further to the current climate change crisis.
+Trees play a crucial role in capturing this greenhouse gas from the atmosphere.
+Losing them adds further to the current climate change crisis.

 Permaculture aims to solve many of these problems by using farming methods that work in harmony with nature, not against it.